francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 ```

 Next, associate a list of types with the test case, which will be
-repeated for each type in the list:
+repeated for each Enemytype in the list:

 ```
 typedef ::testing::Types<char, int, unsigned int> MyTypes;